Discover Minerva Pool in Dharawal National Park

 • Jumping in:

-There aren’t any spots where you can walk into Minerva Pool, so jumping is basically the only option.
-Please try and find a spot where you don’t have to jump from a high point and watch out for any large rocks under water.
+There aren’t any spots where you can walk into Minerva Pool, so jumping is the only option.
+Please try to find a spot where you don’t have to jump from a high point and watch out for any large underwater rocks.

 • Don’t leave rubbish: